tra38/tra38.github.io/_posts/2017-02-05-c26-bots-and-blogs.md

 post_subtitle: Bots
 layout: default
 ---
-*Note* - This article was originally published on [dev.to](https://dev.to/tra/untold-problems-of-a-software-blog---bots) on Jan.
-7th 2016, and has since ported over here.

 [According to a 2015 report by Incapsula](https://www.incapsula.com/blog/bot-traffic-report-2015.html), 48.5% of all web traffic are by bots.
 If you are running a *small* website (10 to 1000 visits per day), 85.4% of your web traffic are by bots.
 Even if you happen to run a very large website (100,000 to 1 million visits per day), 39.7% of your web traffic are by bots.

 Put it frankly, most of your audience are composed of robots.
 (I've learned this the hard way when I was maintaining a website for a Texan religious organization and found out from Google Analytics that 90% of people visiting the site were from Russia.)